joelspadin/BleBatteryRecorder/README.md

 To remove the service, run `Uninstall.ps1`.

-Alternatively, this program can be run as a standard console application:
+Alternatively, this program can be run as a standard console application.
+The log file is then written to the current directory instead of to `C:\ProgramData`.

 ```bash
 cd BleBatteryRecorder/BleBatteryRecorder